 Look for the sign Highway 498; this is a reference to the park’s opening date, April 1998.

 If you sit in the outside dining area, listen out for noises coming out of the kitchen like broken dishes.
-There are many secret places all over Disney World where you can hear snippets of conversations and the lives of the people who ‘live’ there.
+There are many secret places all over Walt Disney World Resort where you can hear snippets of conversations and the lives of the people who ‘live’ there.

 Disney Cast Member Secrets

-The Disney World Cast Members (Disney’s name for their park staff) have some of their own secret codes which are fun to listen out for.
+The Disney Cast Members (Disney’s name for their park staff) have some of their own secret codes which are fun to listen out for.